ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/reducing-mass-attempts.md

 ### Authentication

-There are ways to prevent creation of accounts and verification flows on the service.
+There are ways to prevent creation of accounts and use of verification flows on the service.

-By setting up our registration flow in the correct way, we can put manual steps in place to prevent automation attempts and slow people down without causing a bad experience to the end user.
+By setting up our registration flow in the correct way, we can put manual steps in place to prevent automation attempts without causing a bad experience to the end user.

 Some of these are

-- Limit the number of LPAs being created in an account at a time
+- Limit the number of LPAs being created in an account at any one time
 - One email address allowed per account
 - Verify account via email and SMS before user verification or LPA process
 - Require two factor authentication
+- Require payment up front for new LPAs

 ### AWS WAF - Web Application Firewall